On average, women live longer than men, so they need more retirement savings than their male counterparts.

 “Financial literacy and planning lead to financial confidence, and traditionally, women have not been exposed to financial education in the same way as their male counterparts,” said Neha Mirchandani of BrightPlan, a financial wellness company.

 “In fact, our early experiences with money set the tone and act as a powerful force throughout our financial lives.
 It’s often called our ‘money story’ or ‘money script,’ which is the impact of our childhood on how we feel about money and how we interact with it and manage it throughout our lives.
 If women don’t have a powerful childhood ‘money story,’ it can bleed into adulthood.”

 12% of Women Believe They Can Never Afford To Retire

-With most women having little to nothing saved for retirement, it’s not too surprising that over 1 in 10 women believe they will never be able to retire.
+With most women having little to nothing saved for retirement, it’s not too surprising that the 2022 survey found that over 1 in 10 women believe they will never be able to retire.
 The percentage of women who believe they can never afford to retire is double the percentage of men who believe the same (12% versus 6%).